Solid Organ Transplant and Cancer Risk

 • Reduce your risk of HPV through safe sex practices.

-• Keep up with your doctor visits for other health issues.
+• Keep up with your provider visits for other health issues.

 Cancer Screening

-Because your risk of some cancers is higher, it is important for you to have any cancer screenings recommended by your team.
+Because your risk of some cancers is higher, you should have cancer screenings done when your healthcare team recommends them.
 These screenings are not the same as for the general public and usually include screening tests for more cancers than the public would have.
 Transplant experts recommend cancer screenings depending on the organ you got and your own risk factors.
 Talk with your transplant team about what cancer screening tests you should have and how often.

 Acuna S. A. (2018).
 Etiology of increased cancer incidence after solid organ transplantation.
 Transplantation reviews (Orlando, Fla.), 32(4), 218–224. https://doi.org/10.1016/j.trre.2018.07.001